nasa-jpl/osr-rover-code/setup/serial_config_info.md

  enable_uart=1
  dtoverlay=disable-bt
 ```
-This will disconnect `/dev/ttyS0` (and `/dev/serial0`) to the debug UART, and more importantly, connect `/dev/ttyAMA0` (and `/dev/serial1`) to the hardware UART on GPIO 14/15 that the roboclaws are using.
+This will disconnect `/dev/ttyS0` (and `/dev/serial0`) from the mini-UART, and more importantly, connect `/dev/ttyAMA0` (and `/dev/serial1`) to the hardware UART on GPIO 14/15 that the roboclaws are using.

 See [this discussion](https://www.engineersgarage.com/microcontroller-projects/articles-raspberry-pi-serial-communication-uart-protocol-serial-linux-devices/) and [this discussion](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3-4/) for more information.